DGBQ/HubitatProjects-Public/drivers/GooglePollenForecaster/documentation/InstallSetupConfigue_GooglePollenForecaster.md

 > **Description:** A toggle that determines the source of the geographical coordinates used for fetching the pollen forecast.
 When **Off**, the driver uses the location data pre-configured in your Hubitat Hub settings.
 When **On**, it allows for the entry of custom latitude and longitude values. **If switched Off, the coordinates immediately revert to the Hub's saved location data and will be used on the next scheduled poll or manual polling.**

 ##### 🎯 Purpose and Use
-This setting is essential when the Hubitat Hub's physical location (Latitude and Longitude) is incorrect, or if you wish to monitor pollen data for a different location.
-It gives the user the ability to switch back and forth between the custom location and the Hub's default location with a single action.
+This setting is essential using the Hubitat Hub's physical location (Latitude and Longitude) as defined in your settings.
+It can be used for example if you wish to monitor pollen data for a different location.
+This gives the user the ability to switch back and forth between the custom location and the Hub's default location with a single action.

 ##### 📌 Options and Values
 | Field Type | Value Range | Default Value |